Trace the path of a single protein molecule that has been ingeste... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Trace the path of a single protein molecule that has been ingested.
-Before the blood carrying the products of protein digestion reaches the heart, it first passes through capillary networks in a. the spleen, b. the lungs, c. the liver, d. the brain.
+The products of protein digestion enter the bloodstream largely through cells lining a. the stomach, b. the small intestine, c. the large intestine, d. the bile duct.

 Verified Solution